 Adaptive colour transform (ACT) in the VVC draft 7 is not reversible so that it does not support lossless coding.
 This contribution proposes to enable the ACT mode in lossless coding by using reversible YCgCo colour transform (also known as YCgCo-R).
 To achieve one unified design, it is also proposed to use the YCgCo-R transform for lossy coding.
 Finally, instead of using fixed offset values, it is proposed to signal ACT QP offsets in bitstream.
+Additionally, the QP values of ACT coding blocks are clipped to the valid QP range.
 The proposed method provides coding performance improvement for lossless coding while maintaining similar results for CTC QP.

 For lossless coding, comparing to the VTM-7.1 lossless anchors, the proposed scheme provides bitrate differences of -2.35% for AI, -4.86% for RA, and -6.04% for LD for RGB test sequences, average encoding and decoding runtime impacts are 102% and 100%.